Seth-Cole/azure-internal-app-network-lab/docs/03-network-security-groups.md

   ![image](/images/03-network-security-groups/03-workload-NSG-validation.png)

-## **Configuring the NSG**
+## **Configuring az-adsn-lab subnet NSG**
 ## **Intent**

-1. Configure the management subnet to be used as a jumpbox to the application subnet by allowing SSH to the management box from admin public IP
+Configure the NSG to use management subnet as a jumpbox to the application subnet by allowing SSH through admin public IP.
-2. Allow ssh from the management box to the application server.

 ### **SOP**